reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 This guide shows you how to emulate Magic Lantern (or plain Canon firmware) in QEMU.

-Eager to get started?
-Scroll down to `Installation`_.

 .. class:: align-center

 |pic1| |pic2|